zuozhenggh/learning-library/solutions-library/netfoundry/setup-zero-trust-network-connectivity/setup-zero-trust-network-connectivity.md

 ## Introduction

-In this lab, you will setup a Zero Trust Network, etc etc etc.
+In this lab, you will configure a simple design connecting a Windows client to a web application in Oracle Cloud on a private IPV4 network.

-Estimated Lab Time: ?? minutes
+Estimated Lab Time: 90 minutes

 ### Objectives